guitorri/adms.github.io/Introduction.md

  * admsXml reads control file [myxml.xml](introduction/myxml.xml) and veriloga file [mysource.va](introduction/mysource.va).
 File [mysource.html](introduction/mysource.html) is created.
  * Note: files .adms.implicit.xml and .mysource.va.adms are created in background.

-The internal data structure of adms is auto-generated from file [adms.xml ?]() .
+The internal data structure of adms is auto-generated from file [adms.xml](doc/adms.xml.html).
 This file is very important.
 The rules used to build a control file are based on its contents.
 More in section Documentations.

 ## Related Links: